Skip to main content

 Run enrollment:

 The agent generates identity.key locally, creates a CSR, and submits it to step-ca along with the bootstrap token.
-On success, identity.crt is written to the path defined in identity.cert.
+On success, identity.crt is written and the bootstrap token file is deleted.

 5